All industries aim for superior-quality products. A product is of good quality only when there is no fault or the consumer appreciates the product.

-- In the electric power industry, condition monitoring can help power plants to ensure power generation.
-It is used to observe the health of coal-fed turbines, wind turbines, gas turbines, nuclear power plants, etc. with the help of vibration and pulse shock sensors the condition of turbines rotating parts and bearings can be monitored.
+- In the electric power industry, condition monitoring can help power plants ensure power generation.
+It is used to observe the health of coal-fed turbines, wind turbines, gas turbines, nuclear power plants, etc. With the help of vibration and pulse shock sensors, the condition of turbine rotating parts and bearings can be monitored.

-- In the steel industry, the condition monitoring can be used to observe the state of co rolling mills which determines the quality of the steel.
-This will help the manufacturers to take timely action and minimize the impact on the quality of the product.
+- In the steel industry, condition monitoring can be used to observe the state of co-rolling mills, which determines the quality of the steel.
+This will help the manufacturers take timely action and minimize the impact on the quality of the product.

-- In the paper and pulp industry, the condition monitoring is applied to monitor the condition of rolls and roll balance which determines the quality of the paper.
-The data is collected by the sensors on temperature and vibration and transfers to the cloud for analysis.
+- In the paper and pulp industry, condition monitoring is applied to monitor the condition of rolls and roll balance, which determines the quality of the paper.
+The data is collected by the sensors on temperature and vibration and transferred to the cloud for analysis.

-- In the automotive industry, the IoT condition monitoring is used to monitor the machines condition which allows to detect the faults and issues at an early stage.
+- In the automotive industry, IoT condition monitoring is used to monitor the machines' condition, which allows for early detection of faults and issues.

 A living example of IoT condition monitoring

-The IoT condition monitoring has been successfully implemented in the wind power industry where these solutions are used for monitoring the components of wind turbines like gearbox and rolling bearings.
-The vibrators and pulse shock sensors are used to monitor the condition of the wind turbines which is then passed on to the cloud.
-The data is collected and analysed to develop sensor readings into informative insights to understand the condition of the wind turbine.
-The correct findings and condition of the turbine is then informed to technicians and manufacturers.
+The vibrators and pulse shock sensors are used to monitor the condition of the wind turbines, which are then passed on to the cloud.
+The data is collected and analyzed to develop sensor readings into informative insights to understand the condition of the wind turbine.
+The correct findings and condition of the turbine are then communicated to technicians and manufacturers.

 The main aim of condition monitoring is to ensure the efficient functioning of the equipment, and that can be well achieved with simple condition monitoring.